OverCrave/bukkit-morpheus/documentation/main/io.github.commandertvis.morpheus/-morpheus/-init-.md

 `Morpheus()`

-The main class of the plugin.
+The main class of the plugin